 P.S.
 Our favorite engagement photos are usually ones where it looks like you’re jumping for joy (and showing off that ring!)

 3. Take a breather before you jump into wedding planning.

 We recommend taking a couple of weeks off from work during the two-week engagement period so you can enjoy this time with your fiancé(e) instead!
 You’ll be able to take better care of yourself and your sanity if you don’t get overwhelmed.

 If you have the time and you can afford it, you should take a mini-vacation with your fiance.
 The time will be so much more memorable and fun!

 Try to plan a couple of weekends away together, just the two of you.
+Road trips will give you the privacy and opportunity to bask in each other’s presence and live in the moment.
+These days you can even enjoy outstation locations with the option of renting a car anywhere in USA.
 This way both parties are getting used to each other’s traveling styles and habits.

 You’ll also have some bonding moments where you can talk about your future plans as well as what it would like for one partner in the relationship to stay home with kids while the other works full-time outside the home.